HiNala/read_to_me/README.md

   - macOS/Linux: Check if `ffmpeg` is in your PATH
 - **File Not Found?** Check that the file path is correct and the file exists.
 - **Package Missing?** Run `pip install -r requirements.txt` to install all dependencies.
+- **Output Files Missing?** Check if you have write permissions in the project directory.

 ## Contributing 🤝